kubernetes/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 {{% capture overview %}}
 {{< glossary_definition term_id="service-catalog" length="all" prepend="Service Catalog is" >}}

-A service broker, as defined by the [Open service broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md), is an endpoint for a set of managed services offered and maintained by a third-party, which could be a cloud provider such as AWS, GCP, or Azure.
+A service broker, as defined by the [Open Service Broker API spec](https://github.com/openservicebrokerapi/servicebroker/blob/v2.13/spec.md), is an endpoint for a set of managed services offered and maintained by a third-party, which could be a cloud provider such as AWS, GCP, or Azure.
 Some examples of managed services are Microsoft Azure Cloud Queue, Amazon Simple Queue Service, and Google Cloud Pub/Sub, but they can be any software offering that can be used by an application.

 Using Service Catalog, a {{< glossary_tooltip text="cluster operator" term_id="cluster-operator" >}} can browse the list of managed services offered by a service broker, provision an instance of a managed service, and bind with it to make it available to an application in the Kubernetes cluster.